Students smiling whilst working in a lab environment)

 BSc in Advanced Therapeutic Technologies online webinar

 Do you want to become a next-generation scientist?
 And gain the scientific knowledge and skills to develop a drug from lab to market and work in the thriving (bio)pharma industry?
-Join us online on Thursday, 23 January from 7pm-8pm to learn more about RCSI’s new career focused science degree.
+Join us at our online on Tuesday, 29 April from 7-8pm to learn more about RCSI’s new career focused science degree.

 Register now